zzzprojects/sqlbulkcopy-tutorial/docs/pages/troubleshooting/cannot-access-destination-table.md

 - You provided an invalid schema name.
 - You provided an invalid table name.
-- The user doesn't have right on the schema name.
+- The user doesn't have the right to the schema name.
-- The user doesn't have right on the table name.
+- The user doesn't have the right to the table name.

 ### Fix